SKHS-GDP-2019-2020/Clone-Starter-Code/docs/instructions.md

 # Instructions

 1. Start by using the **File Explorer** to create a folder called **GitHub** on your **Desktop**.
 Then, open that folder and create a folder called **{{site.data.assignment.local-path}}**.
 We will use this folder when we _clone_ the repository holding our starter code from GitHub.
-1. The first time you clone with GitHub Desktop on a computer you will need to edit the Git configuration.
-Otherwise our firewall will trip you up.
+1. Before you can clone from GitHub to a computer you will need to edit the Git configuration.
+Otherwise the SKSD firewall will trip you up.
+So:
    - Right-click in **File Explorer** and choose **Git Bash Here** from the context menu.
    - A terminal window will open running the **Bash** shell (a shell is a program that executes commands that you type).
    - In Git Bash type this command: